NoahSchipper/website/README.md

 Projects (projects.html) – A place to show off the work I’m proud of.

+  Baseball (baseball.html) - The user interface for SchipperStatlines, accessible from Projects page.

 Contact (contact.html) – Easy ways to reach out, with linked icons and my email.

 About (about.html) – A deeper look into who I am, what I do, and the technologies I work with.